 Inspired by the AWARD Fellowship Model, the USD 15 million, the five-year initiative seeks to invest in 630 agricultural scientists through three rounds of open competition.
 Selected candidates will participate in an intensive, non-residential, career acceleration process aimed at fostering leadership skills, strengthening scientific research skills including integrating gender into their research, and catalysing research partnerships and networks.
 Candidates who complete the three-year process will become One Planet Laureates.

 The call to apply for the 2019 cohort of One Planet Fellowship is now open and will close on April 30, 2019, 23:59 East Africa Time (GMT+3).

-Applicants who are the citizen of the following sub-Sahara African countries are eligible to apply: Benin, Burkina Faso, Cote d’Ivoire, Ethiopia, Kenya, Malawi, Mali, Nigeria, Senegal, Tanzania, Togo, and Zambia.
-Applications for the Fellowship is via an online registration form.
+Applicants who are citizens of the following sub-Sahara African countries are eligible to apply: Benin, Burkina Faso, Cote d’Ivoire, Ethiopia, Kenya, Malawi, Mali, Nigeria, Senegal, Tanzania, Togo, and Zambia.
+Application for the Fellowship is via an online registration form.
 Applicants from French-speaking countries should use this form while applicants from English-speaking countries should use this form.
 The call for applications closes on April 30, 2019, 23:59 East Africa Time (GMT+3).
 Applications will NOT be accepted after this date.

 Download the Fellowship brochure here.